meta-llama/llama-stack-apps/examples/interior_design_assistant/README.md

 ![Example Screenshot](https://github.com/meta-llama/llama-stack-apps/blob/main/examples/interior_design_assistant/resources/demo.png)

-The app has 3 interesting parts -
+The app has 3 interesting parts:

 1. Multimodal understanding of the provided image.
 This agent describes the image in detail and identifies major objects.
 2. Multimodal understanding for analyzing the theme, architecture, design of the image and suggest alternatives that might fit well in the overall theme.